enceladus2000/AcousticCamera/README.md

 The acoustic camera consists of an array of mics.
 Sound from these mics are sampled and processed by a delay-and-sum beamforming algorithm.
 The result is a heatmap corresponding to intensities of sound from different points in space, thus resembling in a false colour image of 'sound'.

+To learn more about the working of the acoustic camera, check out [this](https://github.com/DangerousTim/AcousticCamera/blob/master/docs/readme.md) list of resources.

 ## File descriptions

 * [hardware/](https://github.com/DangerousTim/AcousticCamera/tree/master/hardware) consists of code for a Teensy 3.6 microcontroller, which was used in our first prototype.